 Back to menu

 Categories: Art & Design and Fine Art, Undergradute

-Studying Fine Art is as much about appreciation for art, its history, and the artists that make it possible, as it is creating your own art and improving your techniques.
+Studying fine art is as much about appreciation for art, its history, and the artists that make it possible, as it is creating your own fine art and improving your techniques.
 The multiple facets of such a degree make student to staff ratios very important.
 The excellent staff-student ratios at the University of Bolton is just one reason why we have been voted No.1 for both Teaching Quality* and Student Satisfaction^ in 2020.

 Smaller groups also improve discussion and encourage quieter students to join in with seminars and group tasks.
 Staff and guest lecturers can more easily pinpoint students who need additional support, whether that be with creating fine art prints, written work, or more generally with university life.

 Why Choose the University of Bolton for your Fine Art Degree?